 Our confidence and self-esteem is not a given and it can change from day to day.
 It is a part of our mindset.
 When a person doesn’t believe in themselves or believes they have lost their self-confidence, then their self-esteem is affected too.
 It can become difficult to manage everyday life and it can become a negative pattern.
 Hypnosis, NLP and CBT can really help to bring about change.

-Low confidence and Self-Esteem influences the view of ourselves with regard to our performance in life, our perceptions and of how other people view us.
-Low self-esteem can be most easily recognised by the negative self talk resulting in negative statements and beliefs about yourself.
+Low confidence and Self-Esteem influences the view of ourselves with regard to our performance in life, our perceptions and how other people view us.
+Low self-esteem can be most easily recognised by negative self-talk resulting in negative statements and beliefs about yourself.

 A person suffering from low self-confidence reinforces a negative, critical voice inside their head.
 This inner critic is like an internal scanner that only notices negatives about themselves.
 Focusing on perceived inadequacies, whilst not noticing or dismissing any positives or their successes.

 Changing the perception and thinking patterns into more positive ones is a first step to resolving low self-esteem.
 Some people also need to address an experience in their past that may have affected their confidence or clear some old beliefs they took on from critical parents or from a bad relationship.
 Low self-esteem is often quite unrelated to actual success in people’s lives Low self-confidence has far more to do with the voice in their head than with any kind of external measures of success.

-Both self confidence and self esteem relate to our perception of ourselves and are often interlinked.
+Both self-confidence and self-esteem relate to our perception of ourselves and are often interlinked.
 People with low confidence or self-esteem have become conditioned to thinking of themselves in a critical way.
-Tuning into their critical internal voice and to tune into unhelpful thinking styles often learned over many years.
+Tuning into their critical internal voice and tuning into unhelpful thinking styles often learned over many years.

 The first step is to challenge these thoughts.
 This does not mean thinking positively all the time; it means looking and finding an alternative view and looking at the issues with an alternative perspective.
 Hypnosis and therapy can help you to recognise some typical unhelpful thinking patterns.